SeparateRecords/count-bot/README.md

 [Audio]: #audio
 [Contributions & Licence]: #contributions--license

-I watch a lot of movies with my girlfriend, using Discord for voice chat.
-We count down from 3 to start watching at the same time, but because of the delay between speaking, sending the data to Discord's servers, receiving it, and clicking play, we can end up out of sync by up to a second - this means one of us can be laughing at a joke the other hasn't heard yet.

-We needed *something* else to keep both of us in sync - using a Discord bot, we should receive the packets at roughly the same time... theoretically.

-Music bots exist, and yeah, using one is totally an option!
-To me, it just feels like a hack to upload audio to YouTube and play it with a bot that wasn't designed for this purpose.
-You don't get as much control over the counting, and the chat logs are messy.
-If you don't care, go for it!
+**`count-bot`** is a powerful *(read: over-engineered)* solution to watch-party syncing issues.

+I watch a lot of movies with my girlfriend, and it's annoying having to manually sync Netflix so we both see and react to stuff at the same time.
+Music bots are an option but it feels hacky using one for this purpose. **`count-bot`** is purpose built: it counts down.
+That's all.

 ## Usage